-The Day School course covers a period of three years of thirtytwo weeks each, exclusive of holidays.
+The Day School course covers a period of three years of thirty-two weeks each, exclusive of holidays.
 The class sessions are held during the day, in the morning hours.
 The Practice Court work is held on one evening of each week.

-The Evening School course covers a period of four years of thirtysix weeks each, exclusive of holidays.
-The class sessions are held on Monday, Wednesday and Friday evenings of each week from 6.30 to 9.30 o'clock.
-This plan leaves the alternate evenings for study and preparation by the student.
+The Evening School course covers a period of four years of thirty-six weeks each, exclusive of holidays.
+The class sessions are held on Monday, Wednesday and Friday evenings of each week from 6.30 to 9.30 o'clock, leaving the alternate evenings for study and preparation by the student.